 REGEXEXTRACT, REGEXMATCH, and REGEXREPLACE are fully supported.
 Standard regex operations — character classes, quantifiers, groups, anchors, alternation, backreferences — work as expected.

-- Escaping inside string literals — calculation text is enclosed in single quotes, so backslashes in patterns need to be escaped: write
+REGEXREPLACE replaces all matches of the pattern in the string, not just the first.- Escaping inside string literals — calculation text is enclosed in single quotes, so backslashes in patterns need to be escaped: write

 '\\d+'(not'\d+') to match one or more digits. - A few advanced constructs — possessive quantifiers (